Niger entry requirements for Austria passport holders

 Frequently asked questions

 Yes.
-Niger requires proof of yellow fever vaccination for all travellers over 1 year old.
-You must carry your International Certificate of Vaccination (the yellow card) — immigration checks it on arrival.
+Niger requires a yellow fever vaccination certificate for all travellers over 1 year old.
+You must have the International Certificate of Vaccination or Prophylaxis (the yellow booklet) showing the vaccination.
+Without it, you may be denied entry or forced to get vaccinated at the border (which is not ideal).

 Official sources